fireundubh/playwithfire/deadfire/dialogue-options.md

 ### CrewMemberHasPersonality

-Note: The `CrewMemberHasPersonality` checks specific crew members for personalities, but crew member GUIDs are not exposed, so the totals below have been merged.
+Note: The `CrewMemberHasPersonality` function checks specific crew members for personalities, but crew member GUIDs are not exposed, so the totals below have been merged.

 Count | Personality
 --- | ---